Fuel and Ovalhouse present

 Nick Makoha (writer and performer) is a poet, playwright, performer, activist and mentor.
 Winner of the 2015 Brunel African Poetry Prize, his theatre projects include My Father and Other Superheroes, a one-person show he wrote and performed in the UK, Europe and the US and The Spalding Suite, a dance theatre show inspired by the UK’s basketball subculture, which mixed poetry, spoken word and storytelling with elements of live music and choreography and toured the UK in 2015.

-Co-commissioned by Fuel and Ovalhouse, supported by Arts Council England, Cockayne - Grants for the Arts, London Community Fund, The Garrick Charitable Trust, Unity Theatre Trust and Sylvia Waddilove Foundation.
-Development supported by PULSE Festival, Coombe Farm Studios and as part of the FiRST BiTES series.
+Co-commissioned by Fuel and Ovalhouse, supported by Arts Council England, The Cockayne Trust, The London Community Foundation, The Garrick Charitable Trust, Unity Theatre Trust and Sylvia Waddilove Foundation.
+Development supported by PULSE Festival, Coombe Farm Studios and as part of Ovalhouse’s FiRST BiTES series.